-- (a) Consists of cash payments for health care benefits. - (b) Consists of the portion of restricted stock awards which were recognized as a period cost during the year for services as an executive officer. - (c) Consists of a cash bonus paid during the year for services performed in the previous year. - (d) Consists of a restricted stock award of 46,000 shares of common stock.
+- (a) Consists of the portion of restricted stock awards which were recognized as a period cost during the year for services as an executive officer. - (b) Consists of cash payments for health care benefits. - (c) Consists of a cash bonus paid during the year for services performed in the previous year. - (d) Mr. Tang's employment with the Company was effective December 29, 2020. - (e) Ms. Vila assumed the rule of Principal Accounting Officer effective November 12, 2020. - (f) Mr. McDonald's employment with the Company ended effective November 18, 2020.

-Outstanding Equity Awards at Fiscal Year-End as of December 31, 2019
+Outstanding Equity Awards at Fiscal Year-End as of December 31, 2020